 - Do 10 repetitions per side.

-4. Exercises with sticks
+4. Exercises using sticks

+Sometimes sticks are helpful workout tools.
 You can use a broomstick or cane, for example.

 - Standing with your back straight and legs slightly apart, hold the stick with your hands at either end.